sgsokol/Deriv/README.md

 Main new features include:
  - new derivative engine allowing simple syntaxe for differentiation rules;
+ - automatic derivation of code with multiple assignement operators;
- - many new functions were added to rule table;
+ - many new functions are added to rule table;
- - possible simplifications are extended to rational expressions and linear combinations.
-Expression caching can be enabled;
+ - possible simplifications are extended to rational expressions and factorizations.
+Expression caching is enabled by default;
  - Deriv() is made the only entry point for all types of entries:
    * expression
    * language